jonerikstorm/colderCall/README.md

 On load, it will pick a volunteer from your default class.
 Click on "correct", "skip", or "incorrect".
 The database will keep a count of correct and incorrect answers given.
 "Skip" just chooses a new person.
 Clicking on "Students" shows you a list of the students in the current period.
 This lets you see how they are doing.
 If a student is absent, you can click the checkbox to uncheck "enabled."
 If that student for whatever reason should not be cold-called, you can save the statuses.
 (Note for future: we should separate absent and disabled).
 ## Preferences
 You can set a default period, whether you want it to be truly random and allow repeats, and, if you want to allow volunteers from time to time by having "Volunteer" be a possible result.
+You may specify the number of periods, up to 9.
+Let me know if this number isn't high enough.
+Note that accidentally changing the number of periods will not delete your students data if it's in the database.
+Changing it on purpose won't do it either.

-This settings are saved in the database.
+These settings are saved in the database.
 ## Bookmarks
 You can create bookmarks in your browser to go directly to periods.
 For example "https://myserver/random.php?p=2" will take you directly to second period.
 ## Roadmap